-One of the main causes of death in women is estimated to be cardiac diseases.
-Although it is true that it affects both genders equally, women have particular characteristics that you should keep in mind, which may help you prevent them.
+One of the main causes of death in women is cardiac disease.
+Although it’s true that it affects both genders equally, women have particular characteristics that you should keep in mind, and which may help you prevent cardiac diseases in women.
 Would you like to find out more?

 Cardiac diseases aren’t just something for men.
-Studies say that they are growing even more in this gender, up to the estimate of every 90 seconds, a woman suffers from a heart attack in a western country.
-What can you do?
+Research shows that they are rising in women too.
+Every 90 seconds, a woman suffers from a heart attack in a western country.
+What can we do about it?
 What changes should you make in your lifestyle to prevent cardiac diseases?

 - The problem that women have is that cardiac problems can sometimes be confused with other things.
-You feel fatigue, have back or neck pain, your stomach hurt, you get tired… while men may feel a subtle pain in their left arm, women have symptoms of a cardiac disease in a much more widespread way: dizziness, extreme fatigue…
+While men may feel a subtle pain in their left arm, women have symptoms of a cardiac disease in a much more widespread way: dizziness, extreme fatigue, back pain, neck pain…

 - Another important sign is seen when looking at your neck veins.
 If your ankles are swollen and your neck veins are also swollen, immediately see your doctor.

-- It is definitely one of the most characteristic cardiac diseases in women.
-It is associated with a very strong emotional stress level.
-It is common for women to have daily lives full of responsibilities and obligations.
+- It’s definitely one of the most characteristic cardiac diseases in women.
+It is associated with a very strong emotional stress level, and it’s common in women who have daily lives full of responsibilities and obligations.
 Work, home, children, and even taking care of a sick family member.
 All of this makes stress have a much more intense impact on them.

-- In cardiomyopathy, what happens is that left ventricle of the heart is overstimulated and swollen, which causes a slight disfunction.
-It is not mortal in every case, nor is it as serious as a heart attack, but you have to keep it in mind in order to know of it and treat it on time.
-It generally has good odds.
+- In cardiomyopathy, what happens is that left ventricle of the heart is overstimulated and swollen, which causes a slight dysfunction.
+It isn’t fatal in every case, nor is it as serious as a heart attack, but you have to keep it in mind in order to know about it, and be able to treat it in time.

 - The symptoms are very similar to a heart attack.
 You should be aware of your overall health.
 Are you extremely tired and don’t know why?
 Do you have nausea and pain in your stomach and low part of your abdomen?
 If so, and you are also going through a very stressful time period, see your doctor.

 The relation is very close.
-You have to think about the estrogen in women, this has an excellent functionality.
-It protects you from cardiac diseases.
+To consider this, we have to think about the estrogen in women, which helps to protects them from cardiac diseases.
 But when you go through menopause and the level of estrogen drops, the following happens: